Reproducible Model Selection Using Bagged Posteriors: Simulation study

-\paragraph*{Results} We are interested in verifying the theory of \cref{sec:model-selection} in the finite-sample regime, which suggests that when the model is misspecified, similar models may be assigned wildly varying probabilities under the standard posterior, while the bagged posterior probabilities will tend to be more balanced.
-In \cref{fig:linreg-feature-selection-linear-correlated-pips,fig:linreg-feature-selection-correlated-pips-1,fig:linreg-feature-selection-correlated-pips-2}, we plot the standard and bagged posterior inclusion probabilities for each component, for all 50 replications.
-First, \cref{fig:linreg-feature-selection-linear-correlated-pips} shows that when the model is correctly specified, standard Bayes and BayesBag behave similarly.
-When $N$ is small, BayesBag is slightly more conservative, in the sense that the pips tend to shrink slightly toward the prior inclusion probability.
+\paragraph*{Results} We are interested in verifying the theory of \cref{sec:model-selection} in the finite-sample regime, which suggests that when the model is misspecified, similar models may be assigned wildly varying probabilities under the usual posterior (Bayes), while the bagged posterior (BayesBag) probabilities will tend to be more balanced.
+Figures \ref{fig:linreg-feature-selection-linear-correlated-pips}, \ref{fig:linreg-feature-selection-correlated-pips-1-k-star-2}, and \ref{fig:linreg-feature-selection-correlated-pips-1-k-star-1} to \ref{fig:linreg-feature-selection-weakly-correlated-pips-2} show the Bayes and BayesBag posterior inclusion probabilities for each component, for all 50 replications.
+First, \cref{fig:linreg-feature-selection-linear-correlated-pips} shows that when the model is correctly specified, the Bayes and BayesBag posteriors with $\alpha \ge 0.95$ behave similarly.
+However, BayesBag can be more stable even in this well-specified setting, exhibiting fewer outlier posterior inclusion probabilities.
+As $\alpha$ decreases, BayesBag yields substantially more conservative inferences, in the sense that the posterior inclusion probabilities tend to shrink toward the prior inclusion probability.

-The results in the misspecified setting, shown in \cref{fig:linreg-feature-selection-correlated-pips-1,fig:linreg-feature-selection-correlated-pips-2}, are more interesting and subtle.
-Due to the misspecification and correlated regressors, it no longer holds in general that the ``causal'' components will be selected.
-In fact, if $k^{\star} = D$, it is possible that all components will be selected.
-However, to maintain sparsity, we chose $k^{\star}=2$.
-See \cref{app:linreg-feature-selection} for derivations and further discussion; also see \citet{Buja:2019:models-1,Buja:2019:models-2}.

-\Cref{fig:linreg-feature-selection-correlated-pips-1} shows the results for the \textsf{1-sparse-nonlinear} data.
-The regressor distribution $G$ and coefficient vector $\beta_{\dagger}$ are such that, by symmetry, components $5-i$ and $5+i$ are equivalent, for $i=0,\dots,4$.
-As $N \to \infty$, it is optimal to use component 3 (and/or component 7) and component 2 (and/or component 8).
-The standard Bayes pip for either component 3 or 7 is $\approx 1$ (with the other $\approx 0$) and similarly for components 2 and 8, demonstrating that the standard posterior is highly unstable.
-On the other hand, the BayesBag pips for components 2, 3, 7, and 8 are close to uniformly distributed on the interval from 0 to 1, as expected.
-The standard Bayes pips are also highly unstable as $N$ increases, as illustrated by the pips $\approx 1$ for components 4, 5, and 6 when $N = 5 \times 10^3$ that eventually go to zero as $N$ increases; the BayesBag pips, on the other hand, do not exhibit this instability.
-Thus, we see exactly the unstable behavior predicted by the asymptotic analyses from \cref{sec:model-selection}.
-We defer discussion of the results for \textsf{2-sparse-nonlinear} data (\cref{fig:linreg-feature-selection-correlated-pips-2}) to \cref{app:additional-figs}.